 Karen Lamb

 Our brains are typically overwhelmed when we attempt to tackle a large, multifaceted project, as most people are simply not wired to handle this type of situation.
-Our brains are, however, perfectly suited to working on one small, specific aspect of the larger mission.
+Our brains are, however, perfectly suited to working on one small, specific aspect of a larger mission.
 The quote attributed to Creighton Abrams, who was a US Army General and Chief of Staff, explains that “when eating an elephant, take one bite at a time.”
 This means that we should take advantage of our natural propensity for solving small problems, and work on one (seemingly) minor task at a time.
 Striving to make small gains over the long-term will eventually produce the elephant that you were looking for.

 We are continually faced by great opportunities brilliantly disguised as insolvable problems.